School of Physical Sciences at The Open University

 Based in Milton Keynes

-The School of Physical Sciences offers three full-time, fully funded PhD studentships available to start in October 2024.
+The School of Physical Sciences offers one STFC CASE-plus and one STFC CASE fully-funded PhD studentships available to start in February 2025.

 A2.
 Spotting Ice!
 (SPICE): infrared light-field tracking of icy particles

-(A2 is a 3.5-year CASE-Plus studentship funded by STFC with a potential for a 12-month placement at the industrial partner.
-It is open to UK-based and international students, with an extended weekly working at the industrial partner who is co-located in Milton Keynes and being co-supervised by industrial supervisors.)
+A2 is a 3.5-year CASE-plus studentship funded by STFC with a potential for a 12-month working placement at the industrial partner.
+It is open to UK-based and international students, with an extended weekly working at the industrial partner who is co-located in Milton Keynes and being co-supervised by industrial supervisors.

 How to apply